kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 Print the first five rows of each DataFrame to get a better understanding of its structure and what regular expression is needed for each, to extract the station name and the GPS coordinates from the 'station' column.
-One can see from the first 5 rows already, that two different regular expressions are needed for to extract the values from each one.
+One can see from the first 5 rows already that two different regular expressions are needed for to extract the values from each one.